Ancraophobia

 Ancraophobia, also known as anemophobia, is an extreme fear of wind or drafts.
-It is rather uncommon, and can be treated.
 It has many different effects on the human brain.
 It can cause panic attacks for those who have the fear, and can make people miss out on regular everyday activities such as going outside.

 Origin

 Anyone can be born with this disorder or get it later in life.
 This phobia is most commonly the result of psychological trauma caused by a negative experience with wind in the affected person's past.
 The experience may be remembered, or it may be "imprinted" on the subconscious mind of the traumatized person.

 People who have this phobia tend to be frightened by changes in the weather, such as storms.
 They are likely to believe that the wind has the potential to kill and destroy.
 Additionally, they avoid things that remind them of wind, like ocean waves.
 Ancraophobia is also related to terms like aeroacrophobia, which is the fear of open high places, and anemophobia which is the fear of air drafts.